 The Company's Board is divided into three classes (I, II and III).
-The term of office for Class II directors will expire at the Annual Meeting.
-The three persons named immediately below, each of whom currently serves as a director of the Company, will be nominated to serve as Class II directors.
-If elected, the three nominees will serve until the Annual Meeting of Shareholders held in 2001.
-The persons named in the proxy will vote for the election of the persons named below unless authority is withheld.
-If for any reason any of the persons named does not anticipate, proxies will be voted for the remaining nominees and such other person or persons as the Board of Directors may designate.
+The term of office for Class III directors will expire at the Annual Meeting.
+The three persons named immediately below, each of whom currently serves as a director of the Company, will be nominated to serve as Class III directors.
+If elected, the three nominees will serve until the Annual Meeting of Shareholders held in 2002.
+The persons named in the proxy will vote for the election of the nominees named below unless authority is withheld.
+If for any reason any of the persons named as nominees below should become unavailable to serve, an event which management does not anticipate, proxies will be voted for the remaining nominees and such other person or persons as the Board of Directors may designate.